Tell Me Something Good: Big Ballot Wins for Babies, Families and Libraries

 And members, stay tuned for the electronic election ballot link in December!

-Jessica Fredrickson currently serves on the CLEL Steering and Advocacy Committee.
+Jessica Fredrickson serves on the CLEL Advocacy and Training Committee.
 She is a former teacher turned Youth Services Librarian.
-She is passionate about accessibility, early math in storytime and raising readers, writers and critical thinkers.
+Professionally, Jessica is known for advocating for accessibility and giving storytime flannels early math makeovers.
+Her favorite things include tea, mountain hikes and middle grade fiction.